Noosa + Borumba Dam Seascape + Rainforest + Astro* 10–13 Sep 2026

 No surprises.
 Tuition is the focus so you can choose your own accommodation and travel style.

-Guided field sessions, editing labs (9:00am–12:00pm), checklists/cheat sheets, and post-workshop email support.
+Guided field sessions, editing sessions (9:00am–12:00pm), checklists/cheat sheets, and post-workshop email support.

 Accommodation, meals, park fees (if applicable), and transport are self-booked.
 You’ll get recommendations in your pre-departure info.